manugsrinivas/Educational-Outcome-Assessment/README.md

 A machine learning analysis of K–12 achievement disparities. arXiv preprint arXiv:2402.01710. https://arxiv.org/abs/2402.01710

+# Research Paper and Slides
-# Please feel free to go through our research paper as well as the slides for the visualizations and indepth analysis of our findings
+Please feel free to go through our research paper as well as the slides for the visualizations and in-depth analysis of our findings.
+The paper and slides are attached along with the R Markdown files.